MileHacker Logo

 Hiking & Trekking Routes

 Perdicaris Park (Rmilat The park) offers easy to moderate walking trails.
-Shoreline hikes near Cap Spartel provide more challenging routes with sea views.
+Shoreline hikes near Cap Spartel provide more challenging routes with ocean views.
 Day trips to the Rif Mountains (near Chefchaouen) offer strenuous trekking choices within Talassemtane National Park.

 Water Sports & Activities